-Human brain is a marvelous creation.
+The human brain is a marvelous creation.
 The function of our brains fascinates me.
-But more I study, longer I live, fuller I realize how little we know.
-And this pertains not only to us but even more to the professionals.
+But the more I study, the longer I live, fuller I realize how little we know.
+And this pertains not only to us, but even more to the professionals.

 How is the memory stored?
 Short-term memory?
 Long-term?
-When you read the psychiatric literature, you’ll find a lot of descriptive, vague terms, words used in novels rather in science papers.
-You will find WHERE is memory stored, not HOW.
+When you read the psychiatric literature, you’ll find a lot of descriptive, vague terms, words used in novels rather than in science papers.
+You will find WHERE memory is stored, not HOW.
 Then you read about certain chemicals which play function in the process of remembering, but still don’t know how do you remember the moment you’ve met your wife.
 Certain chemicals?
 Atoms?
 I remember from my medical school that roughly every so often the entire set of atoms in human bodies is being exchanged for the new ones.
-That’s easy to prove by introducing radioactive atoms and check their survival.
-So, every so often by any definition we find out ourselves to be a different person.
+That’s easy to prove by introducing radioactive atoms and checking their survival.
+So, every so often, by any definition, we find out ourselves to be a different person.
 But we still retain most of our memories.
 How?

 Pseudo-science?
 The specialty which gets a Nobel Prize for dehumanizing procedure (Moniz, 1935), still accepts insulin shocks and electrical shocks, has no rights to be accepted as legitimate.